Updated: Jan 21

 Trigger finger earns its name from the painful popping or clicking sound when the involved digit is bent and straightened.
 It was first described in 1850 by Notta (1).
-Repetitive finger movements and local trauma to the base of the finger are proposed causes.
+It is caused by a difference in the diameter of a flexor tendon and its retinacular sheath, due to thickening and narrowing of the sheath (1).
+Repetitive finger movements and local trauma to the base of the finger/thumb are proposed causes.
 There are reports linking trigger finger to occupations requiring extensive gripping and finger flexion, such as the use of shears or hand held tools.
 However, this relationship is questionable, with studies finding no association between trigger finger and the workplace.
 “In reality the causes of trigger finger are multiple and in each individual often multifactorial” (1).

 The symptoms of trigger finger may begin as a painless clicking with finger motion.
 Further development can cause painful catching or popping and progress into the finger “locking” up.
 A painful nodule (firm bump) may be felt at the base of the finger on the palm side.
-The nodule is a thickened area that typically occurs where the finger tendons enter the synovial sheath (a tube enclosing the tendons) and glide under the A1 ligament.
+The nodule is a thickened area that typically occurs where the finger flexor tendons enter the synovial sheath (a tube enclosing the tendons) and glide under the A1 ligament.
 Each finger and thumb have a flexor pulley system made up of a series of fibrous bands called annular ligaments and cruciate pulleys (as well as an oblique pulley in the thumb).
-These bands keep the tendons gliding close to the bones to prevent “bowstringing”.
-The first A1 ligament, located at the base of finger, receives the most friction.
+These bands keep the tendons gliding close to the bones to prevent “bowstringing” which is likened to trying to reel in a fish on a fishing pole with no eyelets.
+The first A1 ligament, located at the base of finger/thumb, receives the most friction.
 With repetitive stress (and poor recovery from poor nutrition) the ligament can become inflamed.
-The body then thickens the pulley to "strengthen" it to better withstand the stress, but the increased thickness puts pressure on the tendons which creates a negative reinforcement loop.
-The tendons themselves can develop a thickened lump as they try adapt to the increased stress, but the lump begins to catch on the thickened pulley.
-As you can see in the simplified image below, the lump can get stuck as it tries to glide under the pulley and the finger gets locked into flexion or extension, but flexion (being bent) is most commonly seen.
+The body thickens the pulley to "strengthen" it to better withstand the stress but this becomes a problem because the increased thickness puts pressure on the tendons which creates a negative reinforcement loop.
+The tendons themselves can develop a thickened lump as they try to adapt to the increased stress.
+The "trigger" begins when the lump begins to catch on the thickened pulley.
+As you can see in the simplified image below, the lump gets stuck as it tries to glide under the pulley and the finger gets locked into flexion or extension, but flexion (being bent) is most commonly seen.

 Some patients notice a feeling of stiffness and then a progressive loss of full flexion or extension without ever developing the catching and locking of a “typical” trigger finger.
 Some patients report stiffness or swelling in the morning or that they wake up with the digit locked and then it loosens during the day.
 Initially, the locking can be released with active extension (attempting to straighten the finger).
 Since the flexors of the hand are 3-4 times stronger than the extensors, overtime the finger can lock up so firmly that it requires a manual release from the other hand.
 Because this manipulation is very painful, patients tend to try to avoid the triggering and reduce that finger's motion, which then creates secondary stiffness and the development of PIP joint contractures (limited motion of middle knuckle).